 What is the file size upload limit for SharePoint?

-Users are able to upload files up to 100 GB in the SharePoint library.
-The maximum size for files attached to list items is 250 MB.
+Users are able to upload files up to 250 GB in the SharePoint library.

 What is the max storage space per site collection?